[HISTORY: Adopted by the Annual Town Meeting of the Town of Groton 4-27-2009 by Art. 11. Amendments noted where applicable.]

 Building numbering changes.
 When it is necessary to correct an existing building number for public safety purposes, the Fire Chief shall assign a new building number.
 All affected property owners shall be notified in writing of the change.
 The written notice shall advise that the new number shall become effective 60 days from the date of the notice.

-After public notice and public hearing, the Board of Selectmen shall have authority to promulgate rules and regulations to implement this chapter, to enforce the provisions of this chapter, and to take any other actions reasonable and appropriate to implement this chapter.
+After public notice and public hearing, the Select Board shall have authority to promulgate rules and regulations to implement this chapter, to enforce the provisions of this chapter, and to take any other actions reasonable and appropriate to implement this chapter.

 All parcels of land in the Town of Groton that do not contain buildings will be assigned parcel numbers that are identical to those recorded in the Assessor’s database for the Town.
 Use of these parcel numbers for emergency situations is limited to when no building numbers are available.